fredbec/uqimf/README.md

-This repository contains the documentation, results, and code of a project where we produce simple macroeconomic forecast distributions for the G7 economies, in the form of prediction intervals.
+This repository contains the documentation, results, and code of a project where we produce simple macroeconomic forecast distributions for the G7 economies.
 It also contains code to continue to produce these forecasts in real-time.
 See the documentation below for further details.

 ## Short summary of the project

 We generate easy-to-understand forecast intervals for output growth and inflation in the G7 economies, using the point forecasts published in the International Monetary Fund World Economic Outlook (IMF WEO).
-The forecast intervals are generated at the 50% and 80% levels in a simple and transparent manner, using empirical quantiles of the past history of point forecast errors in the IMF WEO.
+Our forecast intervals are generated at the 50% and 80% levels in a simple and transparent manner, using empirical quantiles of the past history of point forecast errors in the IMF WEO.
 For more details, please refer to